ninckblokje/ics-execution-agent-docker/README.md

 # Docker image for Integration Cloud Execution Agent

+!!
+This Docker container is of early beta quality !!

 This project provides the sources to build a Docker image for the Execution Agent of the Oracle Integration Cloud.
 The main setup file must be downloaded manually before the image can be build.

 During the creation of the Docker image to the main setup file is executed and will download additional setup files.
 Because of this the build process will take quite some time.